-Specific objective Performance To raise the capacity of SMEs and One report entitled "Analysis of trends and impact importers of tropical timber in on China's timber trade of commercial timbers included in CITES" published and disseminated.
-Yangtze River Delta area to A markila wale and wale based assumination understand and to prepare A mobile web and web-based communication platform for information dissemination and procurement strategies and business exchange on the updated CITES information to plans to take into account the SMEs and importers. development of CITES Appendices, 30 issues(twice a month) of CITES updates and with a view to improving market information disseminated to 1000 subscribers to transparency and promoting the trade mobile webpage, a Wechat public account, and transparency and promoting the trade website. in tropical timber from sustainably managed and legally harvested Training workshops for 100 representatives from managed and legally harvested SMEs and importers in the project area. forests.
+Specific objective Performance To raise the capacity of SMEs and One report entitled "Analysis of trends and impact importers of tropical timber in on China's timber trade of commercial timbers · included in CITES" published and disseminated.
+Yangtze River Delta area to A mobile web and web-based communication understand and to prepare platform for information dissemination and procurement strategies and business exchange on the updated CITES information to plans to take into account the SMEs and importers. development of CITES Appendices, 30 issues(twice a month) of CITES updates and with a view to improving market information disseminated to 1000 subscribers to transparency and promoting the trade mobile webpage, a Wechat public account, and website. in tropical timber from sustainably Training workshops for 100 representatives from managed and legally harvested forests.
+SMEs and importers in the project area.